DARKrai9/Person_Re-Identification/README.md

 # Person-Re-identification-using-Siamese-networks

 ## About
 This is project about person re-identification.
-For Person re-identification most importantant things is feature extraction.
-According to microsoft research "deeper the Convolutional Neural Network (CNN) better the result."
-So for feature extraction i have used this concept.
-For image comparision siamese network is best and well known apporach in person re-identification.
+For Person re-identification most important things is feature extraction.
+According to Microsoft research "deeper the Convolutional Neural Network (CNN) better the result."
+So, for feature extraction I have used this concept.
+For image comparison Siamese network is best and well known approach in person re-identification.

 ## Datasets
 The dataset used here is CUHK01.
 The dataset can be obtained [here](http://www.ee.cuhk.edu.hk/~xgwang/CUHK_identification.html) .